publishpress/PublishPress-Planner/readme.txt

 * Add post status field on New Post popup within Calendar
 * Fix call-time passed-by-reference occurrences
 * Changed calendar to display or hide the publish time according to the post status
-* Fix alignment of stars on "please leave us a rating" footer
-* Fix redirect behavior on "Already reviewed" option on "Please leave a review" notice
-* Fix fatal error in wp-admin when active alongside WPML or another plugin that uses an obsolete version of the Twig library
 * Add new PublishPress icon to the Settings screen

 = [1.20.6] - 2019-05-16 =